robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ansible-playbook 00_all.yml
 ```

-With this .yml, you'll bring up three ceph nodes (ceph01, ceph02 and ceph03).
+With this `.yml`, you'll bring up three ceph nodes (`ceph01`, `ceph02` and `ceph03`).
-After this
+After this it is necessary to connect our ceph nodes to the virtual environmente through:

 ```
 ansible-playbook 05_mount.yml